Venkatesan7G/Blind-Source-Seperation/README.md

 - Venkatesan Govindarajan

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the unlicense - see the LICENSE file for details.

 ## Improvements and Collaboration
 For improvements, contributions, or collaboration on the implementation, please contact: